nickg/nextcellent/readme.txt

 == Shortcode ==

-NextCellent Plugin Shortcodes are 100% backward compatible with older NGG shortcodes.
+NextCellent Plugin Shortcodes should be backward compatible with older NGG shortcodes.

 = Examples =